 To be a faithful Catholic in today’s world – "be yourself, and be your best self."

-So Archbishop Joseph E. Kurtz of Louisville, Ky., president of the U.S. Conference of Catholic Bishops, encouraged guests during a question-and-answer session at the annual Institute for Priestly Formation (IPF) luncheon July 19 at Creighton University in Omaha.
+Archbishop Joseph E. Kurtz of Louisville, Ky., president of the U.S. Conference of Catholic Bishops (USCCB), offered that encouragement during a July 19 luncheon for supporters of the Institute for Priestly Formation in Omaha, which provides spiritual formation programs for diocesan seminarians and priests.

-In Omaha to support IPF, which provides programs of spiritual formation for diocesan seminarians and priests, and asked about challenges to living the faith, he said, “God wants us to be saints with all the gifts and weaknesses he gave us … to be witnesses that are transparent and genuine," the archbishop told about 70 clergy, Catholic leaders and guests.
+"God wants us to be saints with all the gifts and weaknesses he gave us … to be witnesses that are transparent and genuine," the archbishop told about 70 clergy, Catholic leaders and guests.

-He also praised IPF for its work of spiritual formation.
+The archbishop also praised IPF for its work.

-Speaking with the Catholic Voice following the luncheon, Archbishop Kurtz addressed the recent acts of violence in the United States and around the world, encouraging Catholics to practice what he called the three C’s – courage, compassion and civility, plus a fourth he now adds to the mix – calm.
+Speaking with the Catholic Voice after the luncheon, Archbishop Kurtz also addressed recent acts of violence in the United States and around the world, encouraging Catholics to practice what he called the three C’s – courage, compassion and civility, plus a fourth he now adds to the mix – calm.

 "We are in such a frenetic age in which people are used to having immediate reactions," he said.
 "But wisdom has always been begotten from a reflective spirit, so I think on all levels of our society, beginning especially in our own families, that instead of reacting to things, especially things that involve disagreement, we can begin to respond rather than react.